Mad-Pixels/github-workflows/actions/aws-cloudfront-invalidation/readme.md

 ## 🚀 Prerequisites
 Your workflow must:
-- Run on `ubuntu-latest` with AWS CLI and `jq` available
+- Run on `ubuntu-latest`
-- Provide AWS credentials (static keys) or OIDC role assumption
+- Have access to AWS credentials or an assumable IAM role
 - Have a valid CloudFront distribution ID

 ## 🔧 Quick Example